Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Abstract

 \section{Abstract}

-Cr\sub{1/3}NbS\sub{2} is a transition metal dichalcogenide that is also a chiral helimagnet, and so lacks inversion symmetry and has non-zero Berry curvature in position and momentum space.
-It is well known that the combination of broken time-reversal symmetry and broken inversion symmetry can generate non-reciprocal phenomena, but the interplay between these kinds of systems and superconductivity is not well known.
-We present Josephson junctions fabricated from Cr\sub{1/3}NbS\sub{2} that give magnetic diffraction patterns with asymmetry in both the magnetic field and the critical current.
-The non-reciprocity in positive critical current and negative critical current, generally called the Josephson diode effect, has an efficiency of up to $\eta=20\%$ in some parts of the magnetic diffraction pattern and persists even at zero applied field.
-We propose that pinned Abrikosov vortices are a main mechanism for the asymmetric magnetic field response in this system, and that the non-zero spin chirality of the Cr\sub{1/3}NbS\sub{2} causes the diode effect.
-Simulations of magnetic diffraction patterns from Josephson junctions with vortices present show offsets from zero-field consistent with observations, while simulations of chiral spin structures with an out-of-plane canting show a diode effect.
+We present Josephson junctions with the metallic chiral helimagnet Cr\sub{1/3}NbS\sub{2} as the weak link that exhibit magnetic diffraction patterns with asymmetry in both applied magnetic field and the critical (switching) current.
+The nonreciprocity between positive and negative critical currents (the Josephson diode effect) reaches efficiencies of $\abs{\eta}>20\%$, where $\eta \equiv (I_{c+}-|I_{c-}|)/(I_{c+}+|I_{c-}|)$, and the effect persists even at zero applied field.
+As a chiral helimagnet, Cr\sub{1/3}NbS\sub{2} lacks inversion symmetry and time reversal symmetry, providing a platform to explore the interplay of superconductivity with both symmetries broken.
+We propose that pinned Abrikosov vortices are a primary mechanism for the asymmetric magnetic-field response, while the nonzero spin chirality of Cr\sub{1/3}NbS\sub{2} gives rise to the diode effect.
+Simulations of magnetic diffraction patterns with vortices show offsets from zero field consistent with observations, while simulations of chiral spin structures with out-of-plane canting show a diode effect.